9500 Priority Way West Dr. Suite 200 Indianapolis, IN 46240

 Dr. Amy works with patients on a one-to-one basis for both dental care and oral-related concerns, including the symptoms of TMJ-related disorders and bite problems.
 Botox has been proven effective and FDA-approved for use in the treatment of recurring headaches, often related to TMJ disorders and muscle tension.

 For many suffering from chronic headaches and migraines, Botox may provide relief from daily pain and restore an improved quality of life.
-During a consultation, Dr. Amy will discuss the treatment and number of injections needed for your concerns.
+During a consultation, Dr. Amy will discuss the treatment and number of injections needed to address your concerns.

 Botox can also be an effective treatment option for TMJ-related muscle tension, which can cause a range of painful symptoms, including headaches and jaw tension/pain.
 Dr. Amy will comprehensively evaluate your oral health and bite condition to determine if Botox injections are a possible solution to your dental concerns.